The 12th and final group at the 2026 FIFA World Cup is Group L, a group featuring England, Croatia, Ghana and Panama.

 In terms of squad depth, the only other nation that is arguably superior to England's is France, which automatically makes the Three Lions serious contenders for the World Cup this summer.

-Tuchel's men flew through qualifying, winning all eight of their matches, scoring 22 goals and conceding none in the process.
-However, that will all count for nothing if England don't go deep in the USA, Mexico and Canada.
+Tuchel's men flew through qualifying, winning all eight of their matches, scoring 22 goals and conceding none in the process, and the fact they looked so creative against Croatia will be seen as a positive by the head coach.

 One major plus point for the 1966 champions is the number of players they have in great club form.
-Harry Kane has scored 55 goals and counting in all competitions, while Declan Rice has led Arsenal to the brink of a Premier League and Champions League double.
+Harry Kane scored 61 goals in all competitions for Bayern Munich in 25/26, while Declan Rice led Arsenal to their first Premier League title in 22 years.

-If those two play at their top level and the other players around them step up, then England can finally end 60 years of hurt.
+If those two play at their top level and the other players around them step up, then England can finally end 60 years of hurt, though the team must improve defensively to stand a chance of winning the competition.

 Croatia